moble/PostNewtonian.jl/docs/src/code_structure.md

 expressions (item 4 above).
-Existing code should be a good guide on how to do this, but note that if you will be using derived variables inside your expressions that don't yet exist inside this package, you should define functions that take exactly one `PNState` argument in the `DerivedVariables` submodule.
+Existing code should be a good guide on how to do this, but note that if you will be using derived variables inside your expressions that don't yet exist inside this package, you should define functions that take exactly one `AbstractPNSystem` argument in the `DerivedVariables` submodule.

 Remember that it is *absolutely crucial* to record the source of any expressions